 I started posting videos of myself on YouTube in 2007, only to watch myself play, and see if it looked the way as I saw it in my mind.
 I never considered that anyone else, let alone someone who didn't know me personally, would be interested.
 Well, a few people like what I was doing, so I kept posting stuff.
 The ideas for the videos I post just poured out of me, to this very moment, to the point that I know it was my destiny to be heavily involved in the Online Video Revolution that is taking place right now in our world.
 By the time you read this I am well past 2,000 videos on YouTube (I post new videos every day), with over 12 million video views and 20,000+ eager subscribers.
 During the last 5 years, I had rebutted numerous attempts by fans and viewers to create workout programs for players -- I never had a workout program, so why do you need one??? -- I have taken the stairs to the highest levels of basketball, and now I'm building an elevator to send back down.

 In 2011 I decided that the knowledge, expertise and skill I had developed over the years was worthless if I did not create a way to pass it on to future generations of players, in a format that was easy to follow and duplicate for players of any size, age, skill level and circumstance.
 From this idea the Hoop Handbook was born.

-The Hoop Handbooks can be describe very simply: I take the workouts that I have been doing myself over the last 15 years, and create a program for you to follow.
+The Hoop Handbooks can be described very simply: I take the basketball workouts that I have been doing myself over the last 15 years, and create a program for you to follow.